Green Day, Fall Out Boy, and Weezer rock Hersheypark Stadium on Aug. 16, 2020

-Five-time Grammy Award-winning Rock and Roll Hall of Fame inductees Green Day unleash their brand new single “Father of All,” which is the lead track on their forthcoming 13th studio album of the same name, out Feb.
+Five-time Grammy Award-winning Rock and Roll Hall of Fame inductees Green Day unleashed their brand new single “Father of All Motherfuckers,” which is the lead track on their forthcoming 13th studio album of the same name, out Feb.
 7, 2020 on Reprise/Warner Records.

 Formed in 1986 in Berkeley, California, Green Day is one of the world’s bestselling bands of all time, with more than 70 million records sold worldwide and 10 billion cumulative audio/visual streams.
 Their 1994 breakout album “Dookie,” which sold over 10 million and achieved diamond status, is widely credited with popularizing and reviving mainstream interest in punk rock, catapulting a career-long run of No. 1 hit singles.
 Entertainment Weekly calls Green Day “the most influential band of their generation,” while Rolling Stone attests, “Green Day have inspired more young bands to start than any act this side of KISS, and that doesn’t seem to be changing.”